boazbk/tcs/lec_06_loops.md

 The main difference between NAND-TM and NAND-CIRC is that NAND-TM will need to model a _single uniform algorithm_ that can compute a function that takes inputs of _arbitrary lengths_.
 To do so, we  extend the NAND-CIRC programming language with two constructs:

-* _Loops_: NAND-CIRC is a _straightline_ programming language- a NAND-CIRC program of $s$ lines takes exactly $s$ steps of computation and hence in particular cannot even touch more than $3s$ variables. _Loops_ allow us to capture in a short program the instructions for a computation that can take an arbitrary amount of time.
+* _Loops_: NAND-CIRC is a _straight-line_ programming language- a NAND-CIRC program of $s$ lines takes exactly $s$ steps of computation and hence in particular cannot even touch more than $3s$ variables. _Loops_ allow us to capture in a short program the instructions for a computation that can take an arbitrary amount of time.

 * _Arrays_: A NAND-CIRC program of $s$ lines touches at most $3s$ variables.
 While we can use variables with names such as  `Foo_17` or `Bar[22]`, they are not true arrays, since the number in the identifier is a  constant that is "hardwired" into the program.